front-end-foundations/session1/readme.md

 * Appearance (CSS) - uses CSS rules to determine how the content will appear to the user
 * Behavior (JavaScript) - uses scripts written in JavaScript to allow the user to interact with the content

-Akin to MVC development:

-* model, view, controller (MVC) - database, interface, logic

 Try:
 * Click on the cat picture and note the changes in the document and how the inspector display it
-* Click on the link and note the change in the browser's address bar
+* Click on the link and note the change in the browser's address bar, note the Console tab in the inspector

-#### Semantics

-HTML tags can be styled to look any way you want.
-They convey meaning to the code that comprises the document and help make it understandable. _ HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) _ - not stylistically important.

-This is central the _separation of concerns_: content, display, behavior (html, css, javascript).
+* Force the link to hover using the inspector

+## Separation of Concerns

+The three pillars are an example of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)

+Another example is MVC (model, view, controller) - database, interface, busiiness logic

-Concerns are the different aspects of software functionality.
+Concerns here are the different aspects of software functionality.
 For instance, in MVC, the business logic or _controller_ is a concern, and the interface or _view_ through which a person uses this logic is another.

-The separation of concerns keeps the code for each of these concerns separate.
 Changing the interface should not require changing the business logic code, and vice versa.
 This makes it possible to assign different roles and responsibilities to each area for workgroups.

+### Semantics

+HTML tags can be styled to look any way you want.
+They convey meaning to the code that comprises the document and help make it understandable.
+HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically important.

+* Try: use the inspector to change the `div` tag to an `article` tag.

 ### User Agent Styles